Have you ever had a really bad Airbnb experience? I hadn't, until recently.

 I've stayed in a lot of Airbnbs over the years and the worst I've ever encountered was a rental that in itself was nice, but they'd forgot to send over the cleaning lady.
 Other than that, there were some places that weren't super clean but never to the extent that I couldn't quickly handle things myself and enjoy the rest of my stay.

-The Airbnb I was supposed to stay in in Berlin, however, was different.
+The Airbnb I was supposed to stay in Berlin, however, was different.
 This is the story of my bad Airbnb experience and how you can solve Airbnb issues as a guest when they arise.

-My bad Airbnb experience
+Airbnb issues: my bad Airbnb experience

 Initially, I would be spending my month in Berlin at a friend's place but that got canceled only two weeks beforehand as she fell ill while traveling and needed her flat back.
 I turned to Airbnb and did what I always do: apply a whole bunch of filters and thoroughly checked the reviews before settling on what seemed to be a very cool penthouse.